Class: RDF::Query

 Executes this query on the given queryable graph or repository.

-Named queries either match against a specifically named contexts if the name is an RDF::Resource or bound RDF::Query::Variable.
-Names that are against unbound variables match either detault or named contexts.
-The name of false will only match against the default context.
+Named queries either match against a specifically named graphs if the name is an RDF::Resource or bound RDF::Query::Variable.
+Names that are against unbound variables match either detault or named graphs.
+The name of false will only match against the default graph.

 Parameters: